 7. Adiyogi Shiva Statue

 In the same campus of the Isha Yoga Centre, is the Adiyogi Shiva statue, which holds the record of being the world’s biggest bust statue dedicated to Lord Shiva, which has a height of 112-feet and weighs 500 tonnes of steel.
 Designed by the founder of the Isha Foundation – Sahguru Jaggi Vasudev, the statue was opened for public in 2017.
 Adiyogi means the “first yogi” or the originator of yoga, which in popular Hindu mythology is Lord Shiva.
-However, despite this obvious reference to Hinduism, this places is not a religious place.
-People of all faiths and races are welcome to visit the centre and take part in the cultural activities and games organized here.
+However, despite this obvious reference to Hinduism, this place is not a religious place.
+People of all faiths and races are welcome to visit the center and take part in the cultural activities and games organized here.
 The base of the bust has a shrine where people gather to chant and meditate.

 8. Singanallur Lake